lbulic1003/Metagenomics_ML/README.md

-# Disease prediction based on metagenomic analysis
+# Application of Machine Learning in Metagenomics (Undergraduate project, 2023)

 Contributors: Luka Bulić, Lucia Crvelin, Niko Kaštelan, Mirta Krajinović, Lucija Topolko, Marko Žagar
 Mentor: Assoc. prof. Mirjana Domazet-Lošo, PhD

-"Application of Machine Learning in Metagenomics" is an undergraduate machine learning project created at the Faculty of Electrical Engineering and Computing, University of Zagreb (2023).
+"Application of Machine Learning in Metagenomics" is an undergraduate machine learning project created at the Faculty of Electrical Engineering and Computing, University of Zagreb.
 The project aimed to solve the issue of disease prediction based on the metagenomic findings in a large population of patients, using the tools of machine learning.

 The database used was made publicly available as part of the following study: